Floating Button

 Follow us on Facebook and join our Telegram channel for the latest updates.

-(Jan 30): Panama’s top court has ruled that the contract granted to Li Ka-shing’s CK Hutchison Holdings Ltd to operate two ports near the Panama canal is unconstitutional, dealing a blow to the Hong Kong conglomerate’s efforts to sell off the facilities.
+(Jan 30): Panama’s top court has ruled that the contract granted to Li Ka-shing’s CK Hutchison Holdings Ltd. to operate two ports near the Panama canal is unconstitutional, delivering a win for Donald Trump’s drive to rein in China’s control of strategic infrastructure in Latin America.

-The ruling, announced by the court late Thursday in a short post on Instagram, rattled investors.
-CK Hutchison’s shares fell as much as 5.5% in Hong Kong trading Friday, heading for the steepest drop since April.
+The ruling, announced by the court late Thursday in a short post on Instagram, injected fresh uncertainty into the Hong Kong conglomerate’s long-running effort to sell off the facilities.
+CK Hutchison’s shares fell as much as 5.7% in Hong Kong trading Friday, the steepest drop since April.

-The legal challenge was brought last year by Panama’s Comptroller Anel Flores, who alleged the extension cost Panama more than US$1 billion in lost tax revenue and that the CK Hutchison’s local unit, Panama Ports Co, failed to secure proper approvals.
+The legal challenge was brought last year by Panama’s Comptroller Anel Flores, who alleged the extension cost Panama more than US$1 billion ($1.3 billion) in lost tax revenue and that Panama Ports Co failed to secure proper approvals.
+Flores initially announced an audit of Panama Ports on Jan 14, 2025.

-CK Hutchison has limited options following the verdict.
+Parent CK Hutchison has limited options following the verdict.
 It can file a motion seeking clarification on the court’s ruling, but cannot appeal.
 The company can also seek international arbitration.

 Panama Ports Co will continue operating the facilities until requests for legal clarifications are resolved, a person familiar with the matter said.
 The process could take several weeks.

-The two ports are part of the Hong Kong conglomerate’s plan to sell its 43 global terminals to a consortium led by Italian billionaire Gianluigi Aponte’s Terminal Investment Ltd and US investment firm BlackRock Inc. While Trump has cast the sale of the two facilities as a win for US influence in the strategic Panama Canal, China saw it as kowtowing to US pressure and selling out the country’s trade and shipping interests.
+The two ports are part of the Hong Kong conglomerate’s plan to sell its 43 global terminals to a consortium led by Italian billionaire Gianluigi Aponte’s Terminal Investment Ltd and US investment firm BlackRock Inc. While Trump has cast the sale of the two facilities as a win for US influence in the strategic Panama Canal, China saw it as kowtowing to American pressure and selling out the country’s trade and shipping interests.
 To secure Beijing’s approval, CK Hutchison last year invited state-owned China Cosco Shipping Corp to join the buyer consortium.

 Trimmed valuation